NeuralTrust/neuraltrust-helm-charts/docker-compose/README.md

-# NeuralTrust Full Stack - Docker Compose
+# NeuralTrust - Docker Compose

+> [!NOTE]
+> This deployment is recommended for local development and testing.
+For production deployments, we recommend using Kubernetes/OpenShift.

 Complete Docker Compose deployment of the NeuralTrust platform with both Control Plane and Data Plane components.